- DrPH - School of Public Health, UC Berkeley

 - Patient and community engagement in health and healthcare

-- Nutrition, food security, and hunger
+- Oral health, nutrition, food security, and hunger

 Neuhauser, L., Kreps, G.L., Morrison, K., Athanasoulis, M., Kirienko, N., & Van Brunt, D. Using design science and artificial intelligence to improve health communication: ChronologyMD case example.
 Patient Education and Counseling.
 Available online 29 May 2013.